Baccarat

 Baccarat or baccara (/ˈbækəræt, bɑːkəˈrɑː/; /fr/) is a card game.
-It is now mainly played at casinos, but was also formerly popular at house parties and private gaming rooms.
-The game's origins are a mixture of precursors from China, Japan, and Korea, which then gained popularity in Europe with a faster French rendition following, and today the most common version played derives from Cuba.
+It is now played mainly at casinos, but in the past it was also popular at house parties and private gaming rooms.
+The game's origins are a mixture of precursors from China, Japan, and Korea.
+It then gained popularity in Europe, and a faster French variant emerged.
+The most common version today is of Cuban origin.

-It is a comparing card game played between two hands, the "player" and the "banker".
+Baccarat is a comparing card game played between two hands, the "player" and the "banker".
 Each baccarat coup (round of play) has three possible outcomes: "player" (player has the higher score), "banker", and "tie".

 There are three popular variants of the game: punto banco, baccarat chemin de fer, and baccarat banque (or à deux tableaux).
 In punto banco, each player's moves are forced by the cards the player is dealt.
 In baccarat chemin de fer and baccarat banque, by contrast, both players can make choices.
-The winning odds are in favour of the bank, with a house edge of at least 1 percent.
+The winning odds are in favour of the bank, with a house edge of at least one percent.